BMR Calculator

 Frequently Asked Questions

-How accurate are BMR calculators for individual use?
+How accurate are BMR calculators?

-Why does BMR decrease with age?
+Why does BMR decline with age?

-How should I use BMR for weight loss planning?
+How should I use my BMR result?

 Tips for Accurate BMR Assessment and Application